erjank/teaching/memory.md

     the instructor said.
 (We will return to this idea when we discuss Mayer's work on multimedia learning in [Cognitive Load](/load/).

 4. Concept maps are also a useful for assessment: having learners draw concept maps of what they think they just heard shows the instructor what was missed and what was mis-understood.
 However, reviewing learners' concept maps is too time-consuming for use in class, but very useful in weekly lectures *once learners are familiar with the technique*.
-The qualification is necessary because any new way of doing things initially slows people down–if a student is trying to make sense of basic economics, asking them to figure out how to draw their thoughts at the same time is an unfair load.
-    FIXME: Neil Brown is skeptical of whether novices can effectively map their understanding, since introspection and explanation of understanding are generally more advanced skills than understanding itself.
+The qualification is necessary because any new way of doing things initially slows people down–if a student is trying to make sense of basic programming, asking them to figure out how to draw their thoughts at the same time is an unfair load.
+Finally, some instructors are skeptical of whether novices can effectively map their understanding, since introspection and explanation of understanding are generally more advanced skills than understanding itself.

 > **Meetings, Meetings, Meetings**
 >